 - Third and fourth degrees - In severe frostbite, this stage affects all layers of skin and the tissues beneath.
 As the affected tissue dries, it will turn black (as a result of gangrene), and slowly mummify and fall away from the surrounding healthy tissue---at what is known as the line of demarcation.
 The line of demarcation in birds may take 3 to 6 weeks to develop.

 When birds develop frostbite, the long-term effects seen in the surviving tissue includes increases susceptibility to cold re-injury, sensory loss, decreased circulation, and osteoarthritis.

 If the tissue is still frozen, slowly warm the affected area(s) of the body.
 Keep the bird inside in a comfortable recovery area which will not run the risk of re-exposing them to the cold.
 Keep the affected body part clean and dry.
 Apply ointment and provide supportive care until you can bring the bird in to see a veterinarian.

 It will usually take 10 days to 6 weeks for the tissue to present itself as necrotic and the line of demarcation to form.
 The line of demarcation is the separation between healthy tissue and dying (necrotic) tissue.
 This process is extremely painful for the bird.
 They should be taken to see a veterinarian.

 - Do not use direct heat (such as a heat lamp, hair dryer, heating pads, etc,) to rewarm the affected area.

-DO NOT rub, massage, shake, or otherwise apply any physical force to frostbitten tissues, as it can cause more damage to the affected area.
+- Do not rub, massage, shake, or otherwise apply any physical force to frostbitten tissues, as it can cause more damage to the affected area.

-- If there is potentially for refreezing of an area, do not attempt to thaw, as thawing followed by refreezing can cause even more extensive damage to the area.
+- If there is potential for refreezing of an area, do not attempt to thaw, as thawing followed by refreezing can cause even more damage to the area.